-General Offices: 2037 N. Campbell Ave., Chicago

-New York, 222 Fourth Avenue Los Angeles, 1122 Maple Avenue San Francisco, 741 Mission Street Portland, Oregon, 334 N. W. 11th Avenue
+General Offices: 2037 N. Campbell Ave., Chicago New York, 222 Fourth Avenue Los Angeles, 1122 Maple Avenue San Francisco, 741 Mission Street Portland, Oregon, 334 N. W. 11th Avenue

-See your nearest dealer for Wilson Sports Equipment or write for a catalogue to any branch listed above.
 No nation can be successful in war while its functions are frustrated by a people not physically fit to man capably all arms of the service . . . at home and on the fighting fronts.
+H3 Jcely President WILSON SPORTING GOODS CO.
+Chicago, New York and other leading cities.
+IT'S Wilson TODAY IN SPORTS EQUIPMENT